DIY Advent Calendar for a Very Crafty Christmas Countdown

 STEP TWO // Using that triangle as a guide, sketch out a Christmas tree shape.
 You can go for the classic three tiers, or try for a more naturalistic tree shape.
 This may take some experimentation.
 Don’t worry, you only have to get one side perfect as we will be cutting the pattern on the fold to achieve symmetry.

-STEP FOUR // Cut out 24 8cm x 8cm squares out of assorted fabrics for the pockets.
+STEP FOUR // Cut 24 8cm x 8cm squares of assorted fabric for the pockets.
 Take the time to arrange these squares in a pleasing formation on your tree and then take a photo or otherwise note down your preferred order.

 STEP FIVE // Prepare the numbers to affix to your pockets.
 There are many options for doing this.
 You could use a stencil and some fabric paint and stamp them on.
 You could print out some templates for cutting out numbers.
-We freehand cut out all 24 numbers with tiny bird scissors using black felt cut into 4cm strips.
-Channeling the, likely apocryphal, wisdom of Michelangelo when sculpting David: simply look at the felt and cut away everything that wasn’t numbers.
+We freehand cut all 24 numbers with tiny bird scissors using 4cm strips of black felt (channelling the, likely apocryphal, wisdom of Michelangelo when sculpting David: we simply looked at the felt and cut away everything that wasn’t numbers).

 STEP SIX // Take your first square to the ironing board.
 Press the sides and bottom approximately 1cm inwards.
 Double fold the top edge in by 0.5cm each time, encasing the raw edge and top stitch down.
 Centre the felt number within the now smaller square and stitch it in place.